Q55 What should I send a document examiner to get started

 How to Get Your Evidence to Us

-We want the best evidence we can, and we’ll get it the best way we can.
+We want the best evidence available, and we’ll get it the best way we can.
 Whether you upload it digitally or send it via FedEx, getting the evidence into our hands quickly is what moves your case forward.
 If you need us to come and look at something, absolutely, our experts can do that.
 It’s just going to cost you more money because time is money.

 Send us the documents, email them, mail them, send them by horse, send them by pigeon.
 Just get us lots of evidence.